rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/editing-clusters/_index.md

 weight: 3015
 ---

 After you provision a Kubernetes cluster using Rancher, you can still edit options and settings for the cluster.
-To edit your cluster, open the **Global** view, make sure the **Clusters** tab is selected, and then select **Ellipsis > Edit** for the cluster that you want to edit.
+To edit your cluster, open the **Global** view, make sure the **Clusters** tab is selected, and then select **Ellipsis (...) > Edit** for the cluster that you want to edit.

 <sup>To Edit an Existing Cluster</sup>
 ![Edit Cluster]({{< baseurl >}}/img/rancher/edit-cluster.png)

-The options and settings available for an existing cluster change based on the method that you used to provision the cluster.
-For example, only clusters provisioned by RKE have **Cluster Options** available for editing.
+The options and settings available for an existing cluster change based on the method that you used to provision it.
+For example, only clusters [provisioned by RKE]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/) have **Cluster Options** available for editing.

 The following table lists the options and settings available for each cluster type: